 Will Ashworth’s practice focuses on complex civil litigation and investigations.
-He represents clients in a broad range of complex civil matters, including insurance disputes, false claims actions, civil RICO actions, securities and derivative litigation, professional liability matters against accounting firms and law firms, and many other types of commercial disputes.
+He represents clients in a broad range of complex civil matters, including financial services litigation, insurance disputes, false claims actions, contract and employment matters, civil RICO actions, securities and derivative litigation, professional liability matters against accounting firms and law firms, and many other types of commercial disputes.
 He has handled cases in state and federal courts and arbitration panels around the country, including civil and criminal appeals.
 Will also has experience representing clients from Europe, Latin America and the Middle East in a wide range of matters.
-Will is also the Co-Chair of the firm’s Insurance Disputes practice group.
+Will is the Co-Chair of the firm’s Insurance Disputes practice group.

 Will was born in Roanoke, Virginia and grew up in Dallas, Texas.
 He graduated from Wake Forest University, summa cum laude, in 1998, and the University of Texas School of Law, with honors, in 2002, where he served as a member of the Texas Law Review.
 Will joined Williams & Connolly in 2002 and currently serves on the firm's Associates Committee.

 Though all cases vary and none is predictive, Will’s experience includes: